 Wild Yarrow (Achillea millefolium)

 A short, hardy plant that runners vigorously and supports a wide variety of insects with its flowers.
-Foliage makes a low, luscious groundcover, even in dry soils.
+Foliage makes a low, semi-evergreen, and often luscious groundcover, even in dry soils.
 An excellent plant for the edge of beds, sidewalks, and driveways as it tolerates occasionally being stepped on.
+Will eventually runner through the entirety of a bed if it has room, and a dense colony may crowd out other short plants and outcompete seedlings.

 Light: Full Sun, Part Sun/Shade